Take Five

 Mood is fundamental to the attitude with which we approach life.
 A person with a bright mood experiences optimism, and is engaged with the world.
 Mood relates to energy because much of our energy comes from perceiving the world around us vividly.
 When our mood is depressed our senses our dulled.
 A normal mood on the other hand promotes us taking in external experiences in an inspiring way.

 Finally, clarity of thinking is not only related to severe conditions such as psychosis, but it is also represented in far subtler and more common conditions such as ADD.
+Difficulties with cognition is often under appreciated in people who are depressed.

-Managing medications is largely a functioning of asking in advance, what do we want the medicine to do, and then making sure we achieve that result with minimum doses and absence of side effects.
+Managing medications is largely a function of asking in advance, what do we want the medicine to do, and then making sure we achieve that result with minimum doses and absence of side effects.
 Choosing a medication involves balancing an awareness of diagnosis, the latter helping us narrow our options to what medications are likely to be helpful, and also paying attention to the five dimensions of functioning to further help us fine tune our choices.

 Comments